nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

     {{#> callout type='tip' }}
     If you have any problem during the uninstallation process you can try using this [Microsoft tool](https://support.microsoft.com/fr-fr/mats/program_install_and_uninstall) to uninstall Nuxeo Drive properly.
     {{/callout}}
-3. Waiting for [NXDRIVE-476](https://jira.nuxeo.com/browse/NXDRIVE-476) to be resolved you also need to manually delete the empty `C:\Program Files (x86)\Nuxeo` directory.

 {{#> callout type='warning' }}